sidgu1/ParallelComputing/README.md

-# sumOfArray
-This is to compare the time used in sequential vs parallel computing
+This is to compare the time used in sequential vs parallel computing to find sum of array.